Unit recovery grants

 Support for units in areas of need

-Girlguiding units in disadvantaged areas can receive a unit recovery grant of £250 to help them continue supporting girls in their community during the coronavirus pandemic.
+In Autumn 2021, Girlguiding units in disadvantaged areas will be able to apply for a unit recovery grant of £250 to help them continue supporting girls during the coronavirus pandemic.

 The grants have been made possible thanks to the Department for Digital, Culture, Media and Sport and Pears Foundation, as part of the DCMS Community Match Challenge, alongside additional funds raised by our amazing members during the Act your Age challenge in partnership with BBC Children in Need.